 Some of our clients may experience difficulty in supporting their current operations and implementing their business plans.
 These clients may reduce their spending on our services, or may not be able to discharge their payment and other obligations to us.
 These circumstances are influenced by general economic and industry-specific conditions, and could have a material adverse impact on our business, financial condition and results of operations.
 In addition, as a result of these conditions, our clients, in particular our Internet-related clients that may experience (or that anticipate experiencing) difficulty raising capital, may elect to scale back the resources they devote to customer service technology, including services such as ours.
 If the current environment for our clients, including, in particular, our Internet-related clients, does not improve, our business, results of operations and financial condition could be materially adversely affected.
 In addition, the non-payment or late payment of amounts due to us from a significant number of clients would negatively impact our financial condition.
 In the year ended December 31, 2001, we increased our allowance for doubtful accounts to approximately \$1.5 million from \$577,000 at December 31, 2000.
 A significant portion of this increase was due to overdue accounts receivable balances for our Internet-related clients with limited operating histories, many of which began to face difficult business conditions in the past year, and, in particular, during the nine months ended September 30, 2001.
 During 2001, we wrote off approximately \$1.3 million of previously reserved accounts, leaving a net allowance of \$160,000 at December 31, 2001.
-We did not increase our allowance for doubtful accounts in each of the three months ended June 30, 2002, March 31, 2002 and December 31, 2001.
-We did not increase our allowance for doubtful accounts in these periods, due primarily to the significantly larger percentage of our total outstanding accounts receivable now comprised of
+We did not increase our allowance for doubtful accounts in each of the three-month periods ended September 30, 2002, June 30, 2002, March 31, 2002 and December 31, 2001.
+This is attributable to the fact that our accounts receivable collections improved in these periods, due primarily to the significantly larger percentage of our t